Introduction to Retrofit

 This course will help you understand the mechanisms of building efficiency in existing dwellings and learn how to select appropriate retrofit measures.

-You’ll be introduced to a variety of different modelling, including the Standard Assessment Procedures (SAP) for domestic and non-domestic settings.
+You’ll be introduced to a variety of different modelling, including the Standard Assessment Procedure (SAP) and RdSAP for retrofit in domestic settings.

 By the end of the course, you will: